Graxo/dotfiles/README.md

 # 🚀 Graxo's Dotfiles

-This repository contains the configuration files (dotfiles) used to manage user environments across multiple servers — with support for automation via Ansible or manual setup using a `install.sh` script.
+This repository contains the configuration files (dotfiles) used to manage user environments across multiple servers.
 > Optimized for speed, portability, Zsh (with Powerlevel10k).

 ---